-When you post charges to the Partner billing system, a series of custom configurations decide how different procedures pend payers, which procedures will be linked to the copay, and whether or not charges are capitated (written off at time of service).
+When you post charges in PCC, a series of custom configurations decide how different procedures will pend to the payer, which procedures will be linked to the copay, and whether or not charges are capitated (written off at time of service).

 Many of these options are controlled with a Special Information File, also called an

-i-bar file.
-You can edit and update i-bar files to control billing options.
+i-bar file, assigned to the insurance plan.
+You can edit these i-bar files to control billing options.

 - 1 Introduction: What Can I Do With an I-Bar File?